steelswords/confounditall/README.md

 ## Background

 Managing dotfiles in itself isn't too bad, until you try to keep them in sync across several machines.
-Then it becomes a horrendous chore a horrendous chore.
+Then it becomes a horrendous chore.
-For instace, since 2019 I've had at least a personal laptop (or two or three), a personal desktop, a work computer, and several less-used Linux machines, be it servers, Raspberry Pis, whathaveyou.
+For instance, since 2019 I've had at least a personal laptop (or two or three), a personal desktop, a work computer, and several less-used Linux machines, be it servers, Raspberry Pis, whathaveyou.